-For the Year Ended December 31, 2022, the following trends were noted:
+For the Year Ended December 31, 2023, the following trends were noted:

-- Sales tax revenues increased over the prior year for the following Authority member jurisdictions: Pitkin County, the City of Aspen, the Town of Snowmass Village, the Town of Basalt, Eagle County, the Town of Carbondale, and the City of Glenwood Springs. - Property tax revenue increased by \$981,000 due to 2021 tax year, with collections in 2022, being a reassessment year. - Service contracts revenue (cost reimbursement contracts) increased primarily due to the City of Aspen's COVID-19 related operating grant received in 2021, which resulted in an increase in the amount of service contract billed.
-In addition, an overall increase in operational service costs contributed to higher service contract revenue. - Operating revenue (transit fares and advertising revenue) increased primarily due to higher ridership levels from the elimination of the 50% seating capacity limit that was in effect until June 2021.
-In 2022, there were no seating capacity limits.
-Mobile ticketing was implemented in November 2022, resulting in an increase of single ride purchases. - Operating grant revenues decreased due to lower federal operating grant amounts awarded to the Authority, primarily due to the \$24.3 million from the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and Winter Surge funds, received in 2021, decreasing overall operating grant revenues to \$2.8 million: - o \$2.6 million from Federal Transit Administration (FTA) Section 5311 operating grants - \$200,000 from Colorado Department of Transportation (CDOT) FASTER operating grant for the Hogback service - Capital grants revenues increased by \$1.5 million primarily from capital grants received for the GMF Expansion Project Phases 3, 4, 5, and 7: - o \$3.0 million from CDOT SB267 capital grant for GMF Expansion Project Phases 3 and 7 - o \$1.4 million from FTA Section 5339b capital grant for GMF Expansion Project Phases 3 and 7 - \$1.3 million from U.S. Department of Transportation BUILD capital grant for GMF Expansion Project Phases 4 and 5 - \$379,000 from CDOT FASTER capital grant for the purchase of an On-Route Battery Electric Bus (BEB) Charger
+- Sales tax revenues increased over the prior year for the following Authority member jurisdictions: Pitkin County, the City of Aspen, the Town of Snowmass Village, the Town of New Castle, and the City of Glenwood Springs. - Property tax revenue was relatively flat due to 2022 tax year, with collections in 2023, not being a reassessment year. - Service contracts revenue (cost reimbursement contracts) increased primarily due to an overall increase in operational service costs resulting in higher service contract revenue. - Operating revenue (transit fares and advertising revenue) increased primarily due to higher ridership levels. - Operating grant revenues decreased to \$1.3 million due to lower operating grant amounts awarded and timing of grant reimbursements to the Authority: - \$1.2 million from Colorado Department of Transportation (CDOT) FASTER 5311 operating grant - \$50,000 from Colorado Department of Transportation (CDOT) FASTER operating grant for the Hogback service.
+The total amount awarded was \$200,000 and the remaining balance will be received in 2024. - Capital grants revenues increased by \$23.6 million primarily from capital grants received for the GMF Phases 3, 4, 5, and 7 Expansion project, 27th Street and SH82 Underpasses project, and bus replacements: - \$9.6 million from Federal Transit Administration (FTA) section 5339(b) capital grant for the GMF Phases 3 and 7 Expansion project - o \$7.2 million from FTA BUILD capital grant for GMF Phases 4 and 5 Expansion the project - $\circ$ \$5.7 million from FTA section 5339(c) capital grant for purchase of twelve transit buses - \$2.3 million from FTA RAISE grant for 27th Street and SH82 Underpasses project - \$1.1 million from Colorado Department of Transportation ("CDOT") Multimodal Transportation and Mitigation Options Fund (MMOF) capital grant for 27th Street and SH82 Underpasses project - o \$1.0 million from FTA TAP capital grant for 27th Street and SH82 Underpasses project - o \$2.0 million from FTA section 5339(a) capital grant for purchase of five transit buses - o \$496,000 from FTA section 5311 capital grant for the purchase of two transit bus